Section 4 - Fees & Payments for dance artists

 5. The Engager will respect public holidays (see Glossary).
 When this is not possible, an overtime rate may be negotiated or the Engagee may be allowed a substitute day off with respect to public holidays.

 2. The Engager and Engagee should be aware when working on an hourly basis that the standard practice is a minimum 2-hour call.
-This means that should an Engager choose to work less than 2 hours, he or she must pay Engagee for no less than 2 hours.
+This means that should an Engager choose to work less than 2 hours, they must pay Engagee for no less than 2 hours.

 3. Should the Engager choose to work more than 2 hours but less than the contracted number of hours for the activity, the Engagee shall be paid for the number of hours originally contracted.